The History of Rock Music: 1995-2001Drum'n'bass, trip-hop, glitch music

 The whole model of the "singer songwriter" was revolutionized by the advent of white rappers such as Eminem: they introduced not only the syncopated rhyming but also the brutal subjects of rap music to an audience of middle-class white kids.

 One of the most influential figures at the turn of the millennium was white producer El-P, aka El Producto, born Jaime Meline in New York.
 He founded Company Flow (1), whose Funcrusher Plus (1997) and especially the instrumental Little Johnny From The Hospital (1999) were the most bombastic, ebullient and explosive works of the time, and crafted the soundscape of Cannibal Ox (1)'s The Cold Vein (2001), a project risen from the ashes of Company Flow (Vast Aire and Vordul Megilah), before releasing his first solo album, the neurotic sci-fi concept Fantastic Damage (2002).
 Throughout his work, EL-P harked back to the anthemic, ebullient and explosive mix of Public Enemy.
+He formed the duo Run The Jewels (2) with rapper Michael "Killer Mike" Render, whose albums provided a singular synthesis of the zeitgeist and of the hip-hop avant-garde, notably 3 (2016) and RTJ4 (2020).

 El-P's influence was visible on Rjyan "Cex" Kidwell's fusion of hip-hop, pop and avantgarde electronics on Being Ridden (2003).